ChrisZie/HugoSymphony/content/service/webdesign/_index.md

     textfront: How Often Do Hackers Target Small Businesses or Governments Every Single Day?
     bgimagefront: https://source.unsplash.com/YL5ZDmdDNEY/1200x600
     titleback: Every 39 Seconds
     textback: Don't become a victim!
 Major organizations now spend TRILLIONS of dollars each year on improving security, making this their single largest investment.<br><br>Security is our highest priority when building websites.
 Visitors, volunteers, and donors should never be at risk when they trust you with their data.
-The most attacked websites are from WordPress, Wix, and other template sites.
-Our design is completely different and prioritizes security, guaranteeing that you are far less likely to be targeted.
+The most attacked websites are from WordPress, Wix, and other template sites, so our technology is cutting-edge and prioritizes security, ensuring that you are never targeted.
     bgimageback: https://cdn.pixabay.com/photo/2015/05/25/16/02/hippo-783522_1280.jpg

 process: